-Templeogue College School Visit On April 29th, 21 students from Templeogue College who were elected to represent their classes visited the council chamber with their teacher, Mr Séamus Connor.
+s essential for Dublin's community vellbeing and economic resilience.
+Templeogue College School Visit On April 29th, 21 students from Templeoque College who were elected to represent their classes visited the council chamber with their teacher, Mr Séamus Connor.
 They met the Mayor, elected members, and staff from South Dublin County Council.
 During the visit, the student representatives heard from Councillors about how to effectively represent their classmates and why local democracy matters.
 They met the Returning Officer in the 2019 and 2024 local elections, Lorna Maxwell, who spoke about the proportional representation election system that is used in Ireland.
 The visit was designed to help the next generation of voters understand how Ireland's voting system works and why it's important to use their right to vote.
 All schools in the county are welcome to engage with the Council to learn more about democracy and the importance of using your vote in all elections.

-Cardiff Council Workshop The four Dublin local authorities recently held a workshop with Ffionn Gruffudd from Cardiff Council, joined by members of the Irish language community.
-The event included a panel discussion with community representatives, chaired by Kathy Scott from the Trailblazery.
-Ffionn Gruffudd, representing Bilingual Cardiff, shared valuable insights on how Cardiff Council has worked to meet Welsh language standards.
-Given the similarities between the Irish and Welsh languages, the Welsh experience could help guide our own efforts to meet Irish language targets.
-The workshop ended with a discussion on recruitment goals-looking at what lessons from Cardiff's approach apply to us, the challenges we may face, and the opportunities and actions we can focus on moving forward.
 Strategic Workforce Development Plan 2025-2029 Through extensive consultation and collaboration across all levels of the organisation, we have successfully developed a comprehensive Strategic Workforce Development Plan for the period 2025 to 2029.
 This forward-looking plan is designed to strengthen workforce capabilities, ensuring they are fully aligned with the evolving goals and strategic direction of the organisation.
-At its core, the plan adopts a holistic approach to recruitment, retention, and employee development.
-It places strong emphasis on creating a flexible, inclusive, and modern hybrid working environment.
+At its core, the plan adopts a holistic approach to recruitment, retention, employee and It places strong emphasis on creating a flexible, inclusive, and modern hybrid working environment.
 A key focus is also on enhancing recruitment practices to attract top talent, while actively promoting SDCC as an employer of choice within the public sector.
 The development of this plan was underpinned by a detailed analysis of both current workforce requirements and future demands.
-It identifies the critical people, skills, and resources that will be necessary to meet emerging challenges and deliver on our objectives. and strategic organisation.

-Among the key actions outlined are the formulation of a comprehensive People Strategy, a robust Learning and Development Strategy, and the expansion of the existing Staff Wellbeing Programme.
-These initiatives are designed to support ble, inclusive, a high-performing, agile workforce.
+It identifies the critical people, skills, and resources that will be necessary to meet emerging challenges and deliver on our objectives.
+Among the key actions outlined are the formulation of a comprehensive People Strategy, a robust Learning and Development Strategy, and the expansion of the existing development.
+Staff Wellbeing Programme.
+These initiatives are designed to support a high-performing, agile workforce.
 Crucially, the plan highlights the importance of diversity, inclusion, and continuous innovation.
-By investing in its people and leveraging datadriven insights, SDCC is committed to delivering exceptional public services while cultivating a resilient culture of engagement, creativity, and collaboration.
+By investing in its people and leveraging data driven insights, SDCC is committed to delivering exceptional public services while cultivating a resilient culture of engagement, creativity, and collaboration.